Skip to content

 As suggested by fluffy on comment #1 now you have to check if the firewall (iptables) is actually active: if the firewall is switched on you have to permit the traffic from and to port 5555 to flow regularly.

-If you any on you need to modify the file /etc/sysconfig/iptables adding:
+you need to modify the file /etc/sysconfig/iptables

 Now everything should be ok… let’s try if the Data Protector agent answers to port 5555: